wintersys-projects/adt-build-machine-scripts/doco/AgileToolkitOperations/TemplateConfigurationsBehaviours.md

 #### Objective 11

-To mount an application's asseta directory set the following values appropriately in template 3.
+To mount an application's assets directory set the following values appropriately in template 3.
 In this example I use joomla where the assets directory is the images subdirectory

 >     export DIRECTORIES_TO_MOUNT="images"
 >     export PERSIST_ASSETS_TO_CLOUD="1"